-Meadowsweet is a Wisconsin Native shrub that grows to be 2-4′ tall and thrives in full sun and wet areas like bogs or along edges of streams.
-Meadowsweet doesn’t have the typical neat shrub like structure as it grows in colonies and could be commonly mistaken for a wildflower in a wet prairie like setting, though it is classified as a woody shrub with woody root structure.
+Meadowsweet is a Wisconsin Native shrub that grows to be 2-4′ tall, thrives in full sun and grows well in wet areas like bogs or along edges of streams.
+Meadowsweet doesn’t have the typical neat shrub-like structure as it grows in colonies and could be commonly mistaken for a wildflower in a wet prairie-like setting, though it is classified as a woody shrub with a woody root structure.
 The flowers are panicles with individual small white flowers distributed among them and can be seen during midsummer.

 Meadowsweet prefers full sun, in wet to moist conditions, with soil containing high content of organic material.
 Standing water can be tolerated if temporary.
 It prefers glaciated areas that are sunny and poorly drained.
 Habitats include wet prairies, low areas along streams, edges of marshes, bogs, and ditches, or with regular watering in a border or cottage garden.

 Meadowsweet grows to be 2-4′ tall and is usually sparingly branched.
 Young branches are green, but as they age, they become smooth, brown, and woody.
 Alternate leaves occur along the young branches of the shrub and are densely distributed among them.
 The leaves are narrowly ovate, sharply serrated, and have short petioles.
 The upper side of the leaf is medium green with the bottom displaying a pale green.
 The branches terminate in panicles with flowers about 2-6” long and are oblong to pyramidal in shape.